BenjaminShinar/FlexingMyCode/mockmon/README.md

 - [x] add testing package
 - [ ] integrate testing to repository on git
 - [x] add actual relevent test
-- [ ] test conditions
-- [x] testing that burn and poison damage the mockmon
 - [ ] learn more about testing and clean the code
 - [ ] expand testing to anything we can test
 - [ ] can tests timeout? how? (if a battle never ends)

+#### test conditions
+- [x] testing that burn and poison damage the mockmon
+- [x] testing that burn halfs attack
+- [ ] testing that parlysis halfs speed (can we combine them?)
+- [x] testing that light screen and reflect change defences
+- [ ] test that haze removes all sorts of stuff and does it job and it's bugs

 ### UMLs